-The latest version of SHEAR7 v4.10b was released in February 2019.
+SHEAR7 v4.10b was released in February 2019.
 Program enhancements included the following bug fixes:

 - A scenario was uncovered where the first mode was marked as potentially excited even though it was outside the shedding frequency range.
 For this particular scenario the bandwidth factor was being double counted to further extend the shedding frequency range, which captured the first mode as potentially excited.

 - Due to a minor inconsistency in the equations used for determining the potentially excited modes, and power-in and power-out regions, a scenario existed where the largest potentially excited mode (number) may not have been marked as potentially excited.